-What is Arbitration in California Lemon Law?
+What is Arbitration in lemon law in California?

 Arbitration is one of the most common tactics auto manufacturers use to avoid responsibility for selling a lemon.
 Unfortunately, getting a refund for a faulty car isn’t like going to the Walmart return center.
 You can’t just walk into their office with the receipt for the vehicle and get your money back.
 There is a legal process to follow.

-If the manufacturer is not able to repair the defect(s), they will commonly tell consumers that arbitration is a “quick and cheap” option to get a refund.
+If the manufacturer is not able to repair the defect(s), they will commonly tell consumers that lemon law arbitration is a “quick and cheap” option to get a refund.
 This is in contrast to the litigation process.
 Unfortunately, it is only “quick and cheap,” because the consumer usually loses quickly and the manufacturer doesn’t have to refund any money.

 Arbitration involves taking your situation in front of an arbitrator or panel of arbitrators instead of a judge.
 You, the manufacturer, and the arbitrator(s) will discuss the defective vehicle and whether the manufacturer is liable to provide a buyback (refund).